-In terms of future research, proposed areas of focus are summarised as below: \begin{enumerate} \item Developing the proposed D-GPMP2 algorithm further to make it usable for AUVs in 3-D environments. \item Testing the proposed D-GPMP2 algorithm on a real physical USV to further validate its practicality. \end{enumerate}
+In terms of future research, some proposed areas of focus are summarised as: 1) extending the proposed D-GPMP2 algorithm to enable 3-D motion planning for AUVs and 2) validating the proposed D-GPMP2 algorithm through real-world USV experiments to further demonstrate its practicality.